 When the photo booth first came onto the scene, there were many in the event industry who believed that it was going to be a fad that lasted a year or two, never to be popular again.
-But here we are many years later and I think it’s safe to say the photo booth is here to stay.
+This same sentiment comes up again every few years, but here we are many years later and I think it’s safe to say the photo booth is here to stay.
 The long line that forms when we have our photo booth at an event and the laughter and excitement that surrounds it is infectious.
-I believe that the photo booth is quickly becoming a staple for many events.
+The photo booth has become a staple for many events.

-As I mentioned in my previous post, the cost of a good photo booth (and you probably should buy a manufactured booth, don’t try and fabricate one out of shower rods and curtains) is significant; ours was nearly $8,000.
-We were fortunate to have a decent savings account and could afford the cost, but I wasn’t about to just lay out $8,000 without some validation first.
-The goal of validation is to eliminate as much risk as possible.
+As I mentioned in my previous post, the cost of a good photo booth (and unless you are a greater DIYer, for your first photo booth, you should probably buy a manufactured booth) is significant; The cost of a photo booth can range from $2500-$8000.
+We were fortunate to have a decent savings account and could afford the cost, but I wasn’t about to just lay out the money without some validation first.
+The goal of validation is to eliminate and mitigate as much risk as possible.
 So don’t go down to your county office and file a D/B/A or start designing your business cards just yet.